 The Importance of Getting Sound Legal Advice

-Currently, there is widespread government support for implementation of tough sentencing regimes for offences occurring in safe night precincts like Fortitude Valley and Surfers Paradise.
+Currently, there is widespread government support for the implementation of tough sentencing regimes for offences occurring in safe night precincts like Fortitude Valley and Surfers Paradise.
 Therefore, it is crucial that you get proper legal advice if you have been charged with an offence involving violence whilst under the influence of alcohol or drugs.
 Don’t leave anything to chance.
-Contact our Brisbane Criminal Lawyers today.
+Contact our Brisbane Criminal Lawyers today at Bosscher lawyers.